Seven useful words for the birth room…

 The main reason this sentence is useful is because of something that happens frequently in birth rooms and often feels difficult.

-Someone suggests something to the woman which you know contradicts something she has written in her birth plan.
+Someone suggests something to the woman which you know contradicts something that was in her birth plan.

 You suspect she might not really want it, and/or that might not be in her best interests.

-You may or not be right, of course, but you’ve got the woman’s interests at heart.
+You may or not be right, of course, and you know she might have changed her mind, but you’ve got the woman’s interests at heart and want to check.

 But the woman is in the middle of labour or birth.